For generations, the General Electric name meant you were getting a quality set

 This set was laid out in a loop and had plastic beads behind the sockets, similar to the C-6 sets it replaced.
 Note: the paperboard insert for this box is missing.

-General Electric mini bulbs used in this set had a bi-pin base that was unique
+General Electric mini bulbs used in this set had a bi-pin

 The bulbs were also cemented to the bases to prevent people from twisting the bulbs,